dbl-works/pdf-renderer/README.md

 POST /
 content="<div>Hello World</div>"
 filename="pdf_example.pdf"
-toBase64=true
+saveFile=true
 ```

 ### Parameters
 **content(required)** - String - Html markup that will be converted to a PDF

-**toBase64** - Boolean - Whether it should respond with a base64 encoded string for the pdf (e.g. to attach to an email provider)
+**saveFile(optional)** - Boolean, `true` by default - Whether it should respond with a base64 encoded string for the pdf (e.g. to attach to an email provider) or upload the file as PDF to AWS S3

-**filename** - String - The filename that the PDF file will be created.
+**filename(optional)** - String, current timestamp by default - The filename that the PDF file will be created.

 ## Infrastructure